Workflow Syntax and Execution Runtime¶

 ||The path to the directory that contains the

-path with respect to the workspace directory (see
+a relative path with respect to the workspace directory (see

 The Workspace section below).
 Example: